Xfers/docs/source/index.md

 ## Refunds

-The following APIs allow you to refund a charge that has previously been created and paid by your buyer but not yet refunded.
-Funds will be refunded to the buyer Xfers account available balance.
+The following APIs allow you to refund a charge that has previously been created and paid by your buyer.
+Funds will be refunded to the buyer's Xfers account.
 The fees you were originally charged are also refunded.

 ### Creating a Refund